pitt-miskov-zivanov-lab/ACCORDION/README.md

 - [`setup.py`](setup.py): python file that help set up python dependencies installtion and non-python package building
 - [`src/`](src/): directory that includes core python ACCORDION files
-  - [`src/runACCORDION.py`](src/runACCORDION.py): functions for extending discrete network models in the BioRECIPES tabular format using knowledge from literature, as well as adding different groups of extensions to the model
+  - [`src/runAccordion.py`](src/runAccordion.py): functions for extending discrete network models in the BioRECIPES tabular format using knowledge from literature, as well as adding different groups of extensions to the model
   - [`src/markovCluster.py`](src/markovCluster.py): contains the functions that creates and clusters the network of baseline model and machine reading output
-- [`dependencies/`](dependencies/): dependencies directory, containing gsl and mcl packages and model checking module (a part of DySE framework)
+- [`dependencies/`](dependencies/): dependencies directory, containing gsl and MCL packages and model checking module (a part of [DySE framework](https://www.nmzlab.pitt.edu/our-tools))
 - [`examples/`](examples/): directory that includes tutorial notebook and example inputs and outputs
 - [`environment.yml`](environment.yml): environment file, required by Binder
 - [`postBuild`](postBuild): path settings and compilation, used by Binder